waaghals/Tainted-Aberrant-Lion/Doc/Test Scenarios.md

 	- [ ] Er mogen geen failures optreden!

 ## Responsiveness testen
 #### (20.)
-As a visitor I want to I want to see the world map so I can easiliy see which places are available for me.
+As a visitor I want to see the world map so I can easiliy see which places are available for me.

 1. Laad de homepage http://localhost _(Visitor must be able to view the world map)_
 	- [ ] Er is een map zichtbaar